PratibhaAwasthi/Image-Resizing-Api/README.md

 ## Coding Styles

-For 'git' hooks, the project utilizes 'husky.'
-Pre-commit hooks are available to execute 'eslint' and 'prettier' on staged files.
+For `git` hooks, the project utilizes `husky`.
+Pre-commit hooks are available to execute `eslint` and `prettier` on staged files.
 The unit tests are conducted using a pre-push hook.
-The 'package.json' file contains the configuration for this.
+The `package.json` file contains the configuration for this.

 ## Built With